AbedElazizShe/LightCompressor/README.md

 Usage
 --------
 To use this library, you must add the following permission to allow read and write to external storage.
+Refer to the sample app for a reference on how to start compression with the right setup.

 **API < 29**